Sichuan Airlines Flight 8633

 Sichuan Airlines Flight 8633 was a flight from Chongqing Jiangbei International Airport to Lhasa Gonggar Airport on 14 May 2018, which was forced to make an emergency landing at Chengdu Shuangliu International Airport after the cockpit windshield failed.
-The aircraft involved was an Airbus A319-100.
+The aircraft involved was an Airbus A319.
 The incident was adapted into the 2019 film The Captain and was also featured in the documentary series Mayday.

 Aircraft and crew

 The aircraft involved was an Airbus A319-133, serial number 4660, registration B-6419.
-The aircraft was delivered to Sichuan Airlines on the 26 July 2011.
+The aircraft was delivered to Sichuan Airlines on 26 July 2011.
 It was powered by two IAE V2527M-A5 engines.
 As of 14 May 2018, the aircraft had recorded more than flight hours and cycles before the incident.
 In addition to the 3 pilots, the jetliner also carried 6 cabin crew and 119 passengers.